Shubh-Bharadwaj/Fraud-Detection-Model/README.md

 4. Model Evaluation: Assess model performance using classification metrics, confusion matrices, and more.
 5. Interpretation: Extract actionable insights from model results to aid in fraud detection strategies.

-**Why Fraud Detection Matters:**

-Fraudulent transactions can result in significant financial losses and damage to a company's reputation.
-Effective fraud detection is crucial for preserving trust and financial security in the digital age.

 **Contribution:**

 Contributions and improvements to this project are highly encouraged.
 Feel free to fork the repository, enhance the model, and share your findings and developments with the community.